buildkite/elastic-ci-stack-for-aws/README.md

 - Linux (64-bit x86)
 - Linux (64-bit Arm)
+- Ubuntu (64-bit x86)
+- Ubuntu (64-bit Arm)
 - Windows (64-bit x86)

-If you only need Linux AMIs, invoke the specific targets to skip the Windows build:
+If you only need a subset, invoke the specific targets to skip the rest:

 ```bash
 # Linux amd64 (x86_64)